wazuh/wazuh-documentation/source/installation-guide/all-in-one-deployment/index.rst

 To allow the installation process and guarantee the expected performance of the Wazuh-Elastic Stack components the host must meet the hardware requirements described in the :ref:`Requirements <all_in_one_requirements>` section.

-The user can choose between Step by step installation, a manual way of carrying out the process, or Unattended installation, an automated way using a script:
+The user can choose between Step-by-step installation, a manual way of carrying out the process, and Unattended installation, an automated way using a script:

 .. toctree::
     :maxdepth: 1